orgrim/temboard-backup-plugin/agent/README.md

 * tool = { pitrery | pgbackrest }
 * configfile = path to the configuration file of the tool
+* path = path to the executable of the tool
+* stanza = stanza to use from the configuration file (pgbackrest only)

 ## API